 - Step 1:

 Free consultation and assessment: Depending on your location, this is often carried out on the telephone.
 This enables us to get the information we need to be sure that we are the right place for you.
-It also gives you the opportunity to ask us any questions you have about our drug treatment programme.
+It also gives you the opportunity to ask us any questions you have about our drug rehabilitation programme.

 - Step 2: